 No indemnification or advance shall be made under this Article, except as provided in Sections 2 or 5 (b) (iii), in any circumstance when it appears:

 (a) The indemnification or advance may be inconsistent with a provision of the articles, a resolution of the members, or an agreement in effect at the time of the accrual or the alleged cause of action asserted in the proceeding in which the expenses were incurred or other amounts were paid, which prohibits or otherwise limits indemnification; or

 (b) That the indemnification may be inconsistent with any condition expressly imposed by a court in approving a settlement.

 ARTICLE XI – Committees

-The following committees shall be established as standing committees of the CEAC: Communication, Finance, Legislative, Conference, Nominations/Bylaws, Audit, Veterans, Membership, Benefits, and Public Relations.
+The following committees may be established as standing committees of the CEAC: Communication, Finance, Legislative, Conference, Nominations/Bylaws, Audit, Veterans, Membership, Benefits, and Public Relations.
 Additional ad hoc committees may be created by the President as deemed necessary.

 SECTION 1.
 Committee Membership